tk-nguyen/thainguyen.space/content/about.md

 Hello!
 I'm a DevOps Engineer at [Linagora Vietnam](https://linagora.vn/).
 In my day job I usually manage our company's infrastructure.
 Automation is my interest!

 This blog will mostly write about Linux administration and self-hosting softwares.
-Most of them will be open-source.
-The blog is a guide for how to set them up 😄
+Most of them will be open-source, and freely available on your favourite distro!

 Reach me at any of the places below: